zackhamin/zackhamin/README.md

 -->

 ### Hello World 👋
-I am a fullstack software engineer from Manchester, UK.
+I am a fullstack software engineer with experience in prompt engineering.
 - 🔭 My first role was a junior mobile developer for a large UK bank.
 Working with Swift and Android.
 - 💬 I then moved into a career in full stack development utilising Javascript, React, Node, Docker and AWS.
 - ⚡ Then I worked as a data engineer for Holland & Barrett.